Allington Castle: 12th to 15th century

 The first castle was built by William de Warenne, 2nd Earl of Surrey during the reign of King Stephen in the first half of the 12th century.
 It took the form of a moated mound (possibly a motte and bailey) built on a site adjoining a bend in the River Medway about 1 mi north of Maidstone.
 The fortification was subsequently expanded but as it was an unauthorised adulterine castle, Henry II ordered its demolition (slighting) in 1174.
 It was replaced with a small unfortified manor house.
 According to historian Sidney Painter, it was one of at least 21 castles demolished on Henry II's instructions.

-The present castle was built between 1279–99 by Stephen de Pencester, the Lord Warden of the Cinque Ports, who was granted a licence to crenellate the existing manor house by Edward I. It was inherited by Penchester's daughter and passed via marriage to the Cobham family, who owned it until 1492.
+The present castle was built between 1279 and 1299 by Stephen de Pencester, the Lord Warden of the Cinque Ports, who was granted a licence to crenellate the existing manor house by Edward I. It was inherited by Penchester's daughter and passed via marriage to the Cobham family, who owned it until 1492.
 The building's development was continued in the early 13th century by Sir Henry de Cobham, incorporating the remains of the old manor house into the new castle.
 Although it was fortified, it was more of a residence than a fortress, as indicated by its extensive – and early – use of brick, which may have reflected Stephen's interests in a brickyard in Essex.
 It seems to have been neglected subsequently; it is described by documentary sources as being in a very bad condition by 1398–99.

 Tenure of the Wyatts

-Allington Castle was acquired in 1492 by Sir Henry Wyatt, a prominent supporter of Henry Tudor, who was later to become King Henry VII.
+Allington Castle was acquired in 1492 by Sir Henry Wyatt, a prominent supporter of Henry Tudor, who in 1485 had become King Henry VII.
 He undertook major alterations, dividing the courtyard into two unequal parts by constructing a two-storeyed building which contained what may have been one of the first long galleries in England.
 He also added a half-timbered block adjoining the curtain wall, which was used as the castle's kitchens and stables.
 Henry VII visited it during Wyatt's tenure.
-Henry VIII also visited in 1527, 1530 and 1536, as did Cardinal Wolsey in 1527 and Catherine Parr in 1544.
+Henry VIII also visited in 1527, 1530 and 1536, as did Cardinal Wolsey in 1527 and Katherine Parr in 1544.
 Henry was said to have been so concerned for his personal safety while staying in the castle's north-east tower that he had the single entry, a spiral staircase, blocked off by a dry stone wall each night that he was there.

-His son, the poet Thomas Wyatt, was born there in 1503, but in 1554 Thomas Wyatt the younger forfeited the castle after his unsuccessful rebellion against Queen Mary.
+His son, the poet Sir Thomas Wyatt, was born there in 1503, but in 1554 his son Sir Thomas Wyatt the Younger forfeited the castle after his unsuccessful rebellion against Queen Mary.
 The plotters had held their first meeting at the castle before marching to London; after the rebellion had been crushed, many of the failed rebels were imprisoned in the castle.
 Sir Thomas was executed, the Wyatts were deprived of the rest of their extensive estate, and the surviving members of the family emigrated to America.